Whether you are buying your first home or your tenth you go through the same basic steps when buying a home.

 These two steps often happen pretty close to the same time.
 When you are ready to move forward you should have both…a Buyer's Agent to represent you and help you find a home, and a lender to help you determine how much home you can afford and provide the financing pre-approval you need when you make an offer.

-More than half of buyers last year found their Realtor through a referral from family and friends or used an agent they had worked with in the past.
+Over half (55%) of MN buyers in 2010 found their Realtor through a referral from family and friends.
 Realtors usually have trusted relationships with lenders they refer to their clients… and vice-versa, sometimes buyers start with a lender referred to them by family or a friend, who in turn connects them with a Realtor.

 Buying a home is likely one of the biggest purchases you will ever make, and it is important to work with someone you feel comfortable with and can trust.
-That’s the reason so many people ask family and friends for recommendations.
+That's the reason so many people ask family and friends for recommendations.
 People are also using the Internet more and more in the selection process… getting to know something about different agents before meeting them in person, sometimes through testimonials or blogs such as this one.
-We have had new clients contact us saying they had been following our blog for some time, were ready to move forward and wanted us to represent them… they felt they already knew us!
+I have had new clients contact me saying they had been following my blog for some time, were ready to move forward and wanted me to represent them… they felt they already knew me!

 4. Finding your home – identifying wants & needs, looking at homes